You aren't born knowing how to be a good parent.

 So, this is what I have discovered: you know how I always say that "magnificent relationships are created, not found, so stop searching and start building because it's so worth it"?
 I've discovered that it's the same for parenting.

-So this is what I have discovered; you know how I always say that "magnificent relationships are created, not found, so stop searching and start building because it is so worth it."
-I have discovered that it is the same for parenting!
-Being an empowered and effective parent and enjoying the journey is something that is created; you are not born with that ability, so stop judging yourself for it and start creating it.
+Being an empowered and effective parent and enjoying the journey is something that's created; you aren't born with that ability, so stop judging yourself for it and start creating it.
 It's so worth it.

 - A perspective shift on parenting.